Creating a Sports

-VP Activity will invite you to a zone meeting to present your ideas to the Activity Zone, the zone will either vote to give it zone ratification status or ask you to go back and reconsider the proposal.
+VP Activity will invite you to a Zone meeting to present your ideas to the Activity Zone, the zone will either vote to give it zone ratification status, ask you to go back and reconsider the proposal or say no outright.

-- If zone ratified, you'll need to book an Annual General Meeting (AGM) to elect the society committee (President, Vice-President, Treasurer).
+If Standing ratified, you'll need to book an Annual General Meeting (AGM) to elect the society committee (President, Vice-President, Treasurer).
 All AGMs must be advertised for at least 2 weeks.

 Typical reasons a society may not be ratified:

 - The concept is too similar to an existing club or society.

 - The concept is offensive/problematic.

 - the concept is in conflict with the Unions charitable status.

 What's the difference between a club or society?